John Mykkanen: Early life and swimming

 Mykkanen was born in Irvine, California, on September 8, 1966, and started swimming at the age of 5 at the Placentia YMCA.
 Mykkanen swam for Placentia's El Dorado High School, where as a Senior in Los Angeles on May 12, 1984, he won the California Interscholastic Federation 3-A Championship in the 200 freestyle with a time of 1:39.51, and the 500 freestyle championship with a time of 4:25.62, leading El Dorado to a second place in the team standings.
 Mykkanen's coach at El Dorado, Tom Milich was named 1987 California Swimming Coach of the Year, and was selected as a Distinguished Coach of the Year by the American Swimming Coaches Association eleven times.
 Anticipating the Olympic trials as a Senior in 1984, Mykkanen swam seven days a week, with a ninety minute workout in the morning and a 2 1/2 hour workout in the evening Monday through Friday.

 Mykkanen also trained intensely with the Irvine Novaquatics, an exceptional program where he was directed by International Swimming Hall of Fame Coach Flip Darr.
-In the summer of his Senior year, he swam a 3:58.83 in the 400-meter freestyle, taking a first place at the Industry Hills World Invitational Swimming Meet on July 23, 1984.
+In the summer of his Senior year, he swam a 3:58.83 in the 400-meter freestyle, taking first place at the Industry Hills World Invitational Swimming Meet on July 23, 1984.